 The dusk crawls on the suburban town of Fairfield.
-The evening chill of February is starting to feel on his wrinkled hands.
+The evening chill of February is starting to sting on his wrinkled hands.

-Arjun sits on the park bench, watching over his grand-daughter playing on the swings nearby.
+Arjun sits on the park bench, watching over his grand-daughter playing on the swings.

 “Let us go now, Pooja” he paused, “It’s time to go home”.
-He speaks with a broken English accent.
+He speaks broken English, with Indian accent.
 Over the years he has adapted to the foreign tongue, the only language his grand kids understand.

 “Not yet Grandpa!
-Can you push my swing please – one more time,” says the little girl with big black eyes, as she struggle with the slow-down of the swing.
+Can you push my swing please – one more time,” says the little girl with big black eyes, as she struggles to keep the swing going.

 “We have to go now, Pooja; the sun is going down.”